ajrothwell/rollup_simple/README.md

 A commit in github is used by webpack_simple_2 - https://github.com/ajrothwell/webpack_simple_2

-The final site can be seen at https://ajrothwell.github.io/webpack_simple_2/dist/
+It can be seen in action live at https://ajrothwell.github.io/webpack_simple_2/dist/ It can be analyzed in action live at https://ajrothwell.github.io/webpack_simple_2/dist/statistics.html